Soy Braised Pork Back Ribs

 3. 3

-Mix 6 tbsp dark soy sauce, 3 tbsp sugar, 100 ml pear juice, 2 tbsp garlic, 1/2 tsp ginger powder, and a pinch of pepper in a bowl.
+Mix 6 tbsp dark soy sauce, 3 tbsp sugar, 100 ml pear juice, 2 tbsp minced garlic, 1/2 tsp ginger powder, and a dash of black pepper.
+Stir until the sugar mostly dissolves so the seasoning spreads evenly.

 4. 4

-Add ribs, 500 ml water, and the sauce to a pot and bring to a boil over high heat.
-Skim any foam, then reduce to medium-low heat.
+Add the ribs, 500 ml water, and the sauce to a pot, then bring to a boil over high heat.

 5. 5